 - March 26, 2020: How to Manage Your Clients & Agency During COVID-19 (recap + opt-in for recording, via host HeyOrca)

-- April 30, 2020: Get Paid Faster: How to Handle Past-Due Clients (video & slides available directly or in Agency Profitability Toolkit™)
+- April 30, 2020: Get Paid Faster: How to Handle Past-Due Clients (get the video & slides directly or in Agency Profitability Toolkit™)

 - May 20, 2020: COVID-19 Recovery Tips, on The Morning Kick (via Andrew Pitchford at Excite Media)

-- May 27, 2020: Start Strong: Create a Profitable Client Onboarding Process at Your Agency (video & slides available directly or in Agency Profitability Toolkit™)
+- May 27, 2020: Start Strong: Create a Profitable Client Onboarding Process (get the video & slides directly or in Agency Profitability Toolkit™)

 To stay updated (on COVID-19, and agency management in general), sign up for my newsletter for agency leaders.